vincycode7/cyder-test/Readme.md

     3. Run the Docker container: docker run -p 8080:8080 your_image_name
     4. Open your browser and navigate to http://localhost:8080
     5. Login to the UI with your username and password, which are admin and admin.
-    6. in the search bar type ml_analysis_pipeline
+    6. in the search bar type `processing_data_with_ml_analysis`
     7. Once you get the dag and click on the play/run icon by the top-right corner to select trigger to run the dag
     8. Click on the graph button to watch dag run and check the displayed status
     9. Done

-# Solution:
+# Solution Summary:

 ### 1. Q: Remove any personally identifiable information from the dataset

     A: To remove personally identifiable information, we need to identify the columns that contain such information.
 From the given data, the columns "userId" and "ip" contain personally identifiable information.
-We can drop these columns using the pandas library.
+We can drop or mask them out these columns using the pandas library.

 ### 2. Q: Using the data, derive any demographic or interest-based attributes about the individual